New Season Of ‘Flip Or Flop’ Will Feature ‘Tension’ Between Tarek And Christina El Moussa, Reports ‘Us Weekly’

 What an amazing six months it’s been with this lady!!!
 Where has the time flown!
 I’ve loved every second I spend with her!
 She totally gets me (which is rare) and we have done so so much in such a short time! @christinaelmoussa is a proper travel buddy!
 With an amazing sense of humour and gets my British sarcasm (also rare).
 Timing is weird!
 Very weird in a great way!
 A VERY great way!
 Looking forward to the next chapter #Act2 ❤️????????????????????????#HMF x x x

-To see more of Tarek and Christina El Moussa, tune into the season eight premiere of Flip or Flop on Thursday, May 31, at 9 p.m. on HGTV.
+To see more of Tarek and Christina El Moussa, tune into the Season 8 premiere of Flip or Flop on Thursday, May 31, at 9 p.m. on HGTV.